touchlab-lab/KotlinXcodeSync/README.md

 # Kotlin Xcode Sync

+*Note* Soon to be deprecated.
+You can add folder references instead.
+[See here](https://github.com/touchlab/xcode-kotlin/issues/16).

 Import kotlin files into an Xcode project.
 This is used in conjunction with the [Xcode Kotlin plugin](https://github.com/touchlab/xcode-kotlin) to allow for Kotlin/Native debugging in an iOS application.